Lufthansa: Technology

-Until April 2009 Lufthansa inventory and departure control systems, based on Unisys were managed by LH Systems.
+Until April 2009, Lufthansa inventory and departure control systems, based on Unisys, were managed by LH Systems.
 Lufthansa reservations systems were outsourced to Amadeus in the early 1990s.
 Following a decision to outsource all components of the Passenger Service System, the functions were outsourced to the Altéa platform managed by Amadeus.

+Since 2007 Lufthansa Systems, the IT services provider branch of the group relies on solutions by Actian, such as Ingres database and the OpenROAD platform, to power its Lido/FlightPlanning solution, which is used by around 300 commercial airlines across the world for flight planning.

+Lufthansa Cargo, the cargo airline subsidiary of Lufthansa, uses Zeenea Data Discovery Platform as their data catalog solution.
+Zeenea is a French metadata management startup founded in Paris in 2017.
+On August 8, 2024, HCLSoftware announced intent to acquire Zeenea for 24 million euros, which is expected to continue operating as an independent unit under Actian, their data & analytics division.